matteo-cattaneo/progetto2017/README.md

 **GAME DEPLOYMENT**

+-> Eclipse: you must run the StartServer and the StartClient (in this order)

+-> Jar files: are generated into the target folder (by maven) and you must run

+    java -jar Client.jar and java -jar Server.jar from the target folder

 -> Default values are localhost as Server IP and "Player" as username

 -> Server must have the JSON folder in the same folder where Server is executed.

 -> Client must have CLI_Media folder in the same folder where Client is executed.